-- Otherwise, you can chop the cooked brats and add them to soups, to a pasta salad, make a pasta dish with tomato sauce and bratwurst pieces, add to rice dishes, make a pizza topping and so on.
+Otherwise, you can chop the cooked brats and add them to soups, to a pasta salad, make a pasta dish with tomato sauce and sausage pieces, add to rice dishes, make a pizza topping, and so on.

 More sausage or bratwurst recipes

 - Potato, Pumpkin and Sausage Bake

 - 1-2 teaspoons vegetable oil

 - Preheat the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Line a sheet pan with foil or parchment paper.

 - Place the sausages on the tray.
 Pour the oil on the palm of your hand and rub them with the oil.
 Bake for about 15 minutes.
 Turn with tongs.
 Bake for another 15 minutes.

 - Check if they are done by cutting one in the middle, it should not be pink anymore.

 - Alternatively, check with a meat thermometer.
 The inner temperature for pork sausages should be 65 degrees Celsius/ 150 degrees Fahrenheit and for poultry sausages should be 70 degrees Celsius/ 160 degrees Fahrenheit.

 - If they are not done yet, give them 5 more minutes and check again.
 The baking time greatly depends on the size of the sausages, smaller sausages might be done after 15 – 20 minutes already.